monome/docs/norns/study-2.md

 <ok> -- matron says "ok" when things are okay.
 ```

-After you construct each table, matron will tell you `<ok>`.
-So, now we have a variable, `nothing`, which is an empty table.
+After you construct this table, matron tells you `<ok>`.
+We now have a variable, `nothing`, which is an empty table.

 Elements of a table have a **key** (or **index**) which can be either a number or a string.
 Let's add some data to `nothing` by executing the following on the command line: